Videos locked as private

 - Remove any unrelated or misleading tags from the "Description" and "Tag" sections of your video.
 Learn more in our article about metadata best practices.

 - Submit the video for review by clicking the Locked as private [Appeal] button in the Video Manager section of your channel.
-You can only file one appeal per video, so please be sure to review all the information above first.
+You can only file one appeal per video, so please make sure that you review all of the information above first.

-Once our team reviews the video, we’ll contact you with the next steps.
+Once our team has reviewed the video, we'll contact you with the next steps.